wp-plugins/coming-soon-page/readme.txt

 1. First of all log out from your admin panel(or check coming soon page using other browser).
 2. Clear your cache.
 3. Clear your website cache(If you use cache plugin, then just clear it)
-4. Check the Countdown.
+4. Check the Countdown(it doesn't matter that you don't use this feature, because it may be just hidden).
 If Countdown date expired and you have selected this option "After Countdown expired - Disable coming soon", then the coming soon page will disappear.

 = Why coming soon video background doesn't work on mobile =

-Android doesn't allow set autoplay functionality on YouTube embedded videos, so it's not our fault.
+Android doesn't allow set autoplay functionality on YouTube embedded videos, so it's not our fault, it's a global issue.

 = Can I change the position of Coming soon page content =